Veronica and Lars Bane Foundation CIO

 Overview

-The Veronica and Lars Bane Foundation CIO was established in 2019 by Swedish philanthropists Veronica and Lars Bane, who are based in London.
-The foundation distributed £282,579 in grants during 2024 and operates with a philanthropic investment approach aimed at improving lives.
-Their commitment to social causes and equality drives their support for organizations working to change the world for the better.
-The foundation supports both leading institutions and grassroots organizations working at a local level, with grants varying according to the size of the charity and the ambition of the project being undertaken.
-They emphasize working through well-regarded charities that have existing access and expertise in their target areas, believing this to be the most cost-effective way to contribute toward a better future.
+The Veronica and Lars Bane Foundation CIO was established in 2018 by Veronica and Lars Bane.
+The foundation operates with a philanthropic investment approach aimed at improving lives.
+Their commitment to social causes and equality drives their support for organisations working to change the world for the better.
+The foundation supports both leading institutions and grassroots organisations working at a local level, with grants varying according to the size of the charity and the ambition of the project being undertaken.
+They emphasise working through well-regarded charities that have existing access and expertise in their target areas, believing this to be the most cost-effective way to contribute toward a better future.

 Funding Priorities